Cincinnati-Design-LAB/architour/content/buildings/american-bldg.md

         value: Unique Features
     page_location: above_images
 ---
 This American Building was first built in 1928 by the two architects Joseph Steinkamp and brother Bernard, being one of Cincinnati's first Art Deco buildings.
 When finished the owner first rented the building out to the legal community being it is in close proximity to the Courthouse.
 In 2004 the building was renovated and now is used as residential condos and business offices , the building includes views of Over-The-Rhine and Downtown.

-Unique Features

-This is a 16-story limestone American Building has two distinctive architectural features, firstly looking at the exterior of the building design that features a series of setbacks or recesses, creating a tiered or layered appearance rather than a flat surface.
-This makes the building very visually interesting and adds to complexity of the structure.
-Secondly the use of geometric details that the building has throughout it, additionally the lobby ceiling consist of Rookwood tiles that residents refer to it as the " Game Of Thrones Room".

 <https://www.cincydeco.com/buildings/american-building>